Fabio Pacucci: Career

-Research Contributions
+Research contributions

-Black Hole Formation and the Early Universe
+Black hole formation and the early universe

 Artist's impression of the formation of a massive black hole seed via the direct black hole channel.

-Fabio Pacucci contributed to the study of black hole formation in the early Universe.
+Pacucci contributed to the study of black hole formation in the early Universe.
 His primary research focuses on the first population of black holes, known as black hole seeds, and their observational signatures.
 In 2015, he developed GEMS (Growth of Early Massive Seeds), the first computational tool to predict the observational properties of these early black holes.
 Using this model, Pacucci led the discovery of the first two candidate direct collapse black holes, collapsed objects thought to have formed without passing through a stellar phase, based on multi-wavelength observations from the Hubble Space Telescope, Chandra X-ray Observatory, and Spitzer Space Telescope.

-High-Redshift Quasars and Gravitational Lensing
+High-redshift quasars and gravitational lensing

 In 2019, Pacucci contributed to the discovery of the first strongly lensed quasar at the epoch of reionization, known at the time as the brightest quasar in the early Universe, led by Xiaohui Fan.
 He analyzed the theoretical implications of this discovery in collaboration with Avi Loeb, suggesting that a significant population of similar objects may have been missed by existing surveys.

-Little Red Dots
+Little red dots

-Example of a Little Red Dot galaxy.
+Example of a Little Red Dot.

-With the launch of the James Webb Space Telescope, Pacucci led several studies on the “Little Red Dots” (LRDs), a newly discovered population of compact, red, high-redshift galaxies thought to host overmassive black holes.
+With the launch of the James Webb Space Telescope, Pacucci led several studies on "Little Red Dots" a population of compact, red, high-redshift galaxies thought to host overmassive black holes.
 His study with Ramesh Narayan found that the black holes in these systems may accrete just above the Eddington limit, which could explain their X-ray faintness despite intense accretion activity.
-He also proposed, in a study with Avi Loeb, that the properties of LRDs may be explained by their origin in low-spin dark matter halos, linking their morphology to cosmological structure formation models.
+He also proposed, in a study with Avi Loeb, that the properties of little red dots may be explained by their origin in low-spin dark matter halos, linking their morphology to cosmological structure formation models.
+More recently, he authored the first study that identified the population of little red dots with accreting direct collapse black holes, using a suite of radiation-hydrodynamic simulations.
+In particular, the study shows that all their observational properties can be explained by mildly super-Eddington accretion onto a direct collapse black hole weighing 1 to 10 million solar masses.

-Broader Research Areas
+Broader research areas

 Beyond early black holes, Pacucci has also contributed to studies of dark matter, intermediate-mass black holes, and planetary dynamics.
 He has co-authored more than 200 scientific publications and has directly supervised tens of students, both graduate and undergraduate.

 Awards and honors

-Fabio Pacucci received several prizes for his work on black holes, including:
+Pacucci has received several prizes for his work on black holes, including: